-Seeing that these lamp-like contraptions used for sports fishing were quite bizarre.
-But they do work and very well.
+In the old days, green glow sticks were used to attract fish.
+Seeing that these lamp-like contraptions were used for sports fishing could they be used for recreational fishing?
 After seeing these new bright underwater green fishing lamps at a fishing and camping trade show I instantly knew I needed some.

 Somehow, technology has infiltrated this seemingly simple sport.
 Initially, I thought that these LED underwater fish lights were used for bragging rights or just to show off to other fishermen the costly gear they all have.
 However, my first impression was easily proven wrong.

 So I bought two of them and guess what?
 “I instantly was able to see and catch more bream and bass with them.”
 After talking to another fisherman who also uses these underwater night lights.
 He told me his secret to why they work.

 The ones that topped the list in my fishing circle for LED fishing lures were from Lightingsky and Glow Lion.

 These two fishing lures have their own unique characteristics and different physical attributes.
 However, it’s all about how these lures improve your catch.
 A nice benefit is that these guys aren’t expensive, which is great if you enjoy fishing as a sport and/or hobby.

 Below, I’ve written a comprehensive review of my findings comparing these two underwater fishing lure lights from these two companies.

 Product Features and Specifications